kishorekumar-kp/Whatsapp-ui-template/README.md

-# Project Title
+# Project Title👋

-WhatsApp UI using Tailwindcss
+Whatsapp UI design by using TailwindCSS

 ## Table of Contents
 - [Project Title](#project-title)